No3371/StatePatternCSharp/README.md

 # StatePatternC#

-(👷 ATM this repo contains a `EnumExtension` class which is only for Unity, but can easily changed for .NET by **replacing all `UnsafeUtility.SizeOf` with `Unsafe.SizeOf`**.)
+(👷 ATM this repo contains an `EnumExtension` class which is only for Unity, but can be easily changed for .NET by **replacing all `UnsafeUtility.SizeOf` with `Unsafe.SizeOf`**.)

-Another state pattern framework carefully crafted for writing better code.
+Another state pattern framework crafted carefully for writing better code.
-The concept is pulling out the actual worker logic from a class and split the code into different States, transform the original object into a data storage / handle.
+The concept is to pull out the actual worker logic from a class and split the code into different States, transforming the original object into a data storage/handle.

 Note: this implements a Passive StateMachine, it does nothing on its own and needs to be ticked by user code.

 ## Features
-- Easily creates, edits, debugs object behaviors without messing with unrelated code
+- Easily creates, edits, and debugs object behaviors without messing with unrelated code
 - Make use of external parameter/events object to easily integrate/communicate with other parts of the program
 - Component System (Dependency Injection) to make it even better
-- Elegant design for the best develper experience
+- Elegant design for the best developer experience

 ## Overview
-- class **StateMachine<T>**: It manage states of its assigned subject which is of type T.
+- class **StateMachine<T>**: It manages the states of its assigned subject which is of type T.
-- class **StateMachine<T>.State**: The base class of all states, derive to create behaviour of your subject T.
+- class **StateMachine<T>.State**: The base class of all states.
-- interface **IComponentUser<T>**: States implements this supports Dependency Injection.
+- interface **IComponentUser<T>**: States implement this supports Dependency Injection.
 - interface **IEventReceiverState<T, E>**: States implement this can receiver events of type E from StateMachine.

 ## Getting Started